adonisjs/v6-docs/content/docs/guides/installation.md

 npm init adonisjs -- --no-auth --no-orm --no-assets
 ```

-- `--no-auth`: Removes the `@adonisjs/auth` package along with its config files.
+- `--no-auth`: Removes the `@adonisjs/auth` package and config files.
 - `--no-orm`: Removes both the `@adonisjs/lucid` and the `@adonisjs/auth` package.
 The authentication layer needs the ORM to find users.
 - `--no-assets`: Removes the Vite assets bundler.

 ### API starter kit

 The API starter kit is tailored for creating JSON API servers.
 It is a trimmed-down version of the `web` starter kit.
-If you plan to build your frontend app using React or Vue, you may create your AdonisJS backend using the API starter kit
+If you plan to build your frontend app using React or Vue, you may create your AdonisJS backend using the API starter kit.

 In this starter kit: